LighghtEeloo/clash-from-the-gates-up/doc/1-drug.md

 ## Theorist.
 Pattern.

 In the `fibState` function above, there's something you've never seen: `_`.
-It's called the wildcard, a pattern that can be used on the LHS of the pattern matching, and it means to enter the branch at any time and bind nothing.
+It's called the wildcard, a pattern that can be used on the LHS of the pattern matching, and it means to enter the branch regardless of what term is being matched and bind nothing.
 In `fibState`, `n'` directly uses `n` because the value from the pattern is not bound.

 *Patterns* are located in *pattern positions*.
 For instance, the LHS of a term declaration that is not the function name itself is in the pattern position, and in all `case` branches, everywhere before  `->`.

 There are, of course, many other patterns.

-1. Any variable name is a pattern if it's in a pattern position.
+1. Any variable name is a pattern if it's in a pattern position; like `_`, it matches everything.
 2. Any tuple with patterns in it is a pattern. `fibState` also uses this technique.
 3. Any number is a pattern, but remember that the types should match!
 4. The as-pattern. `x@(y, z)` means you can call `(y, z)` `x` in the region below.